open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. User chooses the files that are to be encrypted.
 2. Client asks User to specify the target name and path.
-3. User specifies a target name and path in local file system.
+3. User specifies a target name and path in local filesystem.
-4. User enters a password to be used for password-based cryptography and a password hint (short one-line text) to be displayed during decryption.
+4. User enters a password and password hint (internally stored as KeyLabel value) to be used for password-based cryptography.
 5. Client verifies that the password satisfies minimal requirements.
 6. Client creates a container into file system in the chosen target path and adds a header.
 7. Client verifies that the header does not exceed the size limit defined by the specification.